sigp/lighthouse/book/src/faqV2.md

 WARN Error processing HTTP API request       method: GET, path: /eth/v1/validator/attestation_data, status: 500 Internal Server Error, elapsed: 305.65µs
 ```

 The error is `500 Internal Server Error`.
 This suggests that the execution client is not synced.
-Once the execution client is sycned, the error will disappear.
+Once the execution client is synced, the error will disappear.

 2. The log show: